Tutorial Fellow in Medieval French, Eleanor Boyle Fellow, and EDI Fellow, St Hilda's College

 For more on her research and her academic publications, see Helen’s Faculty profile.

-To help prospective undergraduate applicants better understand the University admissions process from a tutor's personal perspective, she completed a tutor's-eye-view video diary of the interview period when she was Schools Liaison Officer for the Modern Languages Faculty.
+To help prospective undergraduate applicants better understand the University admissions process from a tutor's perspective, she completed a tutor's-eye-view video diary of the interview period when she was Schools Liaison Officer for the Modern Languages Faculty.
 During the COVID-19 pandemic, she contributed to the Postcards from St Hilda’s Lockdown Blog.